WaqarZahour/waqarzahour.github.io/README.md

 read books, watching movies and playing table tennis.

 > _**Fun factoids:**_
-Check your keyboard works by typing "THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG"
+Check keyboard works by typing "THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG"
 Your brain will stop thinking when contradiction occurs "A PERFUME WITHOUT FRAGRANCE"

 ## Skills